 Elbow joint is a complex joint and hence elbow surgery is considered as one of the most technically demanding and challenging surgery.
 Surgical accuracy and caution is paramount whilst undertaking elbow surgeries.

-He undertakes elbow surgery like Elbow Replacements, Elbow Arthroscopies, treatment of Elbow fractures & sports Injuries around the elbow.
+He undertakes elbow surgery like Elbow Replacements, Elbow Arthroscopies, treatment of Elbow fractures / trauma & sports Injuries around the elbow.

 Elbow joint is made of three bones, the humerus, radius and ulna.

 Elbow fractures occur from trauma like a fall on an outstretched arm, a direct blow to the elbow, or an abnormal twist to the joint beyond its functional limit.